KORINZ/openai-nhk-quiz/README.md

 ### Description

 This Python program utilizes OpenAI's ChatGPT API, alongside web scraping tools, to generate multiple-choice reading comprehension quizzes based on articles from the NHK Easy News website.
-These quizzes are tailored for JLPT N2 level students.
 The program selects a random news article, extracts its content, and then leverages ChatGPT to create a relevant quiz.

 ### Prerequisites